linuskuehnle/ctraderopenapi/readme.md

 	- `ListenToClientEvent(clientEventType, chan ListenableClientEvent, ctx)`
 		— listen for client lifecycle events (connection loss, reconnect success and reconnect fail).
-	- `MakeFatalErrChan() (chan error, error)` — create a channel to receive unrecoverable/fatal errors.
-When a fatal error occurs the client will be disconnected and the channel closed; create it again if you want to observe subsequent fatal errors.

 - `ApplicationCredentials{ClientId, ClientSecret}` — credentials used by
 	the application to authenticate to the OpenAPI.
 Validate with